Code of Conduct

 6. Failure to return documents or school property in a timely fashion (14)

 G. Off-campus misconduct: A student may be subject to discipline for conduct constituting a crime which is committed off of school premises or at non-school sponsored activities to the extent that the Superintendent of Schools or Board of Education reasonably believes that the continued attendance in school of the student would adversely affect the educational process (e.g., disrupts the operation of the school) or constitutes an endangerment to the health, safety, welfare or morals of the student and/or others in our schools.

-Repeat infractions may lead to more severe consequences including, for chronic repeat serious infractions up to and including permanent suspension.
+Repeat infractions will lead to more severe consequences including, for chronic repeat serious infractions, up to and including permanent suspension.

 The Administration reserves the right to implement disciplinary action for incidents not specifically identified above.

 Students who violate the district’s code of conduct are subject to the following consequences, either alone or in combination.
 The school personnel identified after each consequence are authorized to impose that consequence, consistent with the student’s right to due process.

 1. Oral warning: any member of the district staff